gcameron00/tax-return-helper/docs/implementation-plan.md

 Schema follows [`data-model.md`](data-model.md): `people`, `tax_years`, `categories`,
 `items`, with `items.updated_at` for conflict detection.

+Schema migrations run as part of the GitHub Actions deploy (`wrangler d1 migrations apply`), the same way everything else in this repo ships — a schema change is reviewed in the PR and takes effect on merge, not as a separate manual step someone has to remember.
+D1's point-in-time restore covers backups; nothing extra to build there.

+**Cutover from `localStorage`.** As of this plan, every device is still on the seeded demo data, so D1 starts fresh from `TRH.seed()` and `localStorage` is retired — no import needed.
+If real household data has been entered by the time this phase actually starts, the existing **Export** button already produces exactly the one JSON snapshot a one-time import needs; write a small seed script that reads it rather than building a migration path speculatively now.

 ### 2.2 API

 The Worker gains a `fetch` handler in front of the static assets.
 Routes as listed in